Digital-Defiance/vscode-mcp-screenshot/README.md

-# MCP Screenshot - VS Code Extension
+# 📸 MCP Screenshot - VS Code Extension

-Cross-platform screenshot capture extension for Visual Studio Code with Model Context Protocol (MCP) integration.
+**Give AI agents visual superpowers to see, analyze, and document your applications like never before.**

+This isn't just another screenshot tool—it's the bridge that gives AI agents **visual awareness** of your development environment, enabling them to become intelligent documentation partners, UI analyzers, and visual debugging assistants.

 ## 🔗 Repository